Eva Högl: The new woman set to scrutinize the Bundeswehr | DW | 28.05.2020

 Germany's new Commissioner for the Armed Forces listens to soldiers' concerns — ranging from bad equipment to sexual harassment — and reports back to the Bundestag.
 Right-wing extremism in the army is among her concerns.

 Eva Högl has a reputation for not pulling her punches in parliamentary debate.
-Now though, it is time for longtime German politician Eva Högl to stand at attention and listen.
+It is time for longtime German politician Eva Högl to stand at attention and listen.

 As the country's new parliamentary commissioner for the Bundeswehr, Germany's Armed Forces, the 50-year-old Social Democrat will have to be all ears to the worries and wishes of Germany's 184,000 men and women in uniform.
 Her mission will be to represent their interests and concerns in Berlin's political hub, as well as to detect problems in the Bundeswehr and make sure that parliament, the Bundestag, is in the picture.